 - 1. Wash the wound immediately with soap and running water for at least 10 minutes. - 2.
-Reassure the victim. - 3.
+Reassure the person. - 3.
 Control any bleeding from the site of bite.
 Apply pressure but not too tightly since it can speed up the spread of virus. - 4.
-Refer the victim immediately to a health facility for proper management and vaccination.
+Refer the person immediately to a health facility for proper management and vaccination.

-- Do not apply turmeric powder, chili powder, limestone, paste of leaves or plants on the bite wound. - Do not place coins, bark of trees or any other object on the bite wound. - Do not cut the wound open. - In case of a dog bite, you should ask the victim or their relatives/family to observe the dog for 10 days to see if there are any behavioral changes in the dog.
+- ▶ Do not apply turmeric powder, chili powder, limestone, paste of leaves or plants on the bite wound. - Do not place coins, bark of trees or any other object on the bite wound. - Do not cut the wound open. - You should ask the victim or his relatives/family to observe the dog for 10 days to see if there are any behavioral changes in the dog.